 Plagued by headwinds and squalls, voyage to Leewards turns rough

-Far left, the Valiant 42 WildHorse at sea flying its asymmetrical spinnaker.
-Left, crewmember Bill McGraw at the helm during the slog south.
+Above, the Valiant 42 WildHorse at sea flying its asymmetrical spinnaker.

 The sinister amoeba-shaped images on the radar told a stark story — we were about to be hit by several big ones.
 In a night of many squalls, we had been battered and blown well off course.
 Our destination, St. Maarten in the Leeward Islands, often was behind us as we battled to stay in control.
 This was the third successive night of heavy squalls, interrupted only by rainy, blustery days of headwinds.
 The conditions were physically punishing and psychologically dispiriting.